 |Oil prices rise after Saudi drone attacks

-Oil prices increased on Monday after the attacks on oil plants in Saudi Arabia.
-It was the biggest rise in a decade.
-Prices shot up by nearly 20 per cent – the biggest one-day rise since the 1990-91 Gulf War.
-Saudi Arabia's Energy Minister said the drone attack on Saudi's Abqaiq oil plant cut the country's oil production in half, and global oil production by five per cent.
-It could take weeks to repair the damage.
-During this time, we could pay higher gasoline prices, especially in Asia.
-People may also have to pay higher prices for food and other goods.
+Oil prices increased by the biggest amount in ten years after the drone attacks in Saudi Arabia.
+They went up by nearly 20% – the biggest rise since the 1990-91 Gulf War.
+The attacks cut Saudi's oil production in half, and global production by five per cent.
+It could take weeks to fix.
+We could pay higher gasoline and food prices.